go-chat-bot/plugins/jira/README.md

 `JIRA_NOTIFY_INTERVAL` environment variable can be used to control how often the notification methods will be run.
 It defaults to be run every minute.

-### Quieter log
+### Verbose log
-By default the bot generates a log every time it queries JIRA.
+If JIRA_VERBOSE variable is defined (any value) the bot generates a log every time it queries JIRA.
-You can make it quieter by defining the JIRA_QUIET env variable (any value).